vdwees/rtc-tools/doc/examples/ensemble.rst

     Level goal satisfied at 12 of 12 time steps Integral of Q_release = 16.26

-This is the same output as the output for :doc:`example_mixed_integer`, except now the output for each ensemble is printed.
+This is the same output as the output for :doc:`mixed_integer`, except now the output for each ensemble is printed.

 Extracting Results